HTTP Request

 column.
 To configure the Request URL

-, I need to follow these steps first:
+, you need to follow these steps first:

 First, go to the link https://script.google.com/home